bele-adane/Mule-batch-api/README.md

 git branch -M main
 git push -u origin main
 git commit -am"first commit"
-git add . + git -m"first commit = git commit -am"first commit"
-fetch, merge or git pull
-git fetch and merge these chages in our local branch=git pull this is done if the remote repository has some change or a head of your local repository:
+git cherry -v -> to check the commit message. git add . + git -m"first commit = git commit -am"first commit" fetch, merge or git pull git fetch and merge these chages in our local branch=git pull this is done if the remote repository has some change or a head of your local repository: